-Next, you will need to create an organization and within the organization, you will need to create a new Project.
-Both the organization and project you set up in SonarCloud must have the same name as the organization and project that you set up in Azure DevOps.
+Additionally, you will need to create an organization, and within the organization, you will need to create a new Project.
+Furthermore, The organization and project you set up in SonarCloud must have the same name as the one you set up in Azure DevOps.

 Enter or create a Personal Access Token from your Azure DevOps under the User setting.

 Therefore, Once all these are created you will be able to Import organization details from Azure.

 – Enter the key you plan to use for your project and click on Continue.

 Choose a plan: You can select a Free Plan with all the projects you analyzed in the public.
 Similarly, anyone can browse the source code because it’s not restricted.